1968 Campeonato Paulista

 The 1968 Campeonato Paulista da Divisão Especial de Futebol Profissional, organized by the Federação Paulista de Futebol, was the 67th season of São Paulo's top professional football league.
 Santos won the title for the 11th time.
-Comercial was relegated and the top scorer was Ferroviária's Téia with 20 goals.
+Comercial was relegated.
+Ferroviária's Téia was the top scorer with 20 goals.

 Championship

 The championship was disputed in a double-round robin system, with the team with the most points winning the title and the team with the fewest points being relegated.